yvonnesarah/Weather-Dashboard/README.md

 # Weather-Dashboard

-## Description
+## 📌 Description
-This is a weather dashboard with form inputs that will run in the browser and feature dynamically updated HTML and CSS.
-It allows the user to search to view weather outlook for multiple cities so travelers can plan a trip accordingly.
-[OpenWeather API](https://openweathermap.org/api) is used to retrieve weather data for cities.
-And localStorage is used to store persistent data.
+The Weather Dashboard is a web application that provides real-time weather information for multiple cities.
+Users can search for a city and view its current weather conditions along with a 5-day forecast.
+This helps travelers plan their trips accordingly.
+The application uses the OpenWeather API to fetch weather data and stores search history in localStorage for quick access to previous searches.

-## Prerequisites
+## 🛠 Prerequisites
-* API key from OpenWeather.
+* An API key from OpenWeather.
-* Web browser
+* A web browser to access the application.

-## Features
+# 📋 Criteria
-* Search for current weather conditions by city name.
+* Search for a city to view its current weather conditions.
-* Display a 5-day weather forecast.
+* Display a 5-day weather forecast with key weather details.
-* Save search history and allow users to revisit previous searches.
+* Save search history, allowing users to revisit previous searches.
-* Responsive design for mobile and desktop devices.
+* Responsive design, optimized for both mobile and desktop users.

-# Criteria
-* Create a weather dashboard with form inputs.
-* When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.
+When a user searches for a city:

-* When a user views the current weather conditions for that city they are presented with:
+* They see current and future weather conditions for that city.
-* The city name
+* The city is saved to search history for easy access.

+The current weather display includes:
+* City name
-* The date
+* Date
-* An icon representation of weather conditions
+* Weather icon representing conditions
-* The temperature
+* Temperature
-* The humidity
+* Humidity
-* The wind speed
+* Wind speed

-* When a user views future weather conditions for that city they are presented with a 5-day forecast that displays:
+The 5-day forecast includes:
-* The date
+* Date
-* An icon representation of weather conditions
+* Weather icon
-* The temperature
+* Temperature
-* The humidity
+* Humidity
-* The wind speed
+* Wind speed

+Additional functionality:
-* When a user clicks on a city in the search history they are again presented with current and future conditions for that city.
+* Clicking a city from the search history reloads its current and future weather conditions.

-## Technologies Used
+## 💻 Technologies Used
- Built with:
+This project is built using:
 * HTML
 * CSS
 * JavaScript
 * jQuery
 * Moment.js
+* Bootstrap
 * Server-Side API - OpenWeather API
 * Local Storage
-* (Bootstrap)

-## Installation
+## 🚀 Installation
-N/A
+No installation required—simply open the application in a web browser.

-## Usage
+## 📚 Usage
-* Open the Weather Dashboard web application in your browser.
+1. Open the Weather Dashboard in your web browser.
-* Enter the name of the city you want to get weather information for in the search input field.
+2. Enter a city name in the search field.
-* Click the "Search" button to display the current weather and the 5-day forecast for the specified city.
+3. Click the Search button to retrieve weather data.
-* View the weather details including temperature, humidity, wind speed, and weather conditions.
-* Access previously searched cities from the search history list by clicking on the city name.

-## Project Link
+4. View current weather conditions and a 5-day forecast.
+5. Click a city from search history to reload its weather details.

+🔗 Live Demo & Repository
 Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Weather-Dashboard/)

 * [Repository](https://github.com/yvonnesarah/Weather-Dashboard)

-## Screenshot(S)
+## 🖼 Screenshot(S)
 Weather Dashboard
 ![Screenshot](assets/images/weather-dashboard.png "Weather Dashboard")

 Example City searched
 ![Screenshot](assets/images/city-searched-with-current-and-5-days.png "Example City searched with current and 5 days shown")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.